-Dr. Philip Y. Huang is a Professor of Operations Management in the HSBC Business School at Peking University (PHBS).
-He is also an Associate Dean, the Director of the EMBA Program, and the Director of the Small and Medium Enterprises Research Center at PHBS.
-He is the Suzanne Parker Thornhill Professor Emeritus of Management Science and Information Technology at Virginia Tech and he had been on the faculty of China Europe International Business School between 2008 and 2013.
-In addition, Dr. Huang had served as a technical consultant to the United Nations Development Programme in China from 1988 till 1992.
+Dr. Philip Y. Huang is a Professor of Operations Management in the HSBC Business School at Peking University.
+He is also an Adjunct Professor of Operations Management at China Europe International Business School, and the Suzanne Parker Thornhill Professor Emeritus of Management Science and Information Technology at Virginia Tech.
+Dr. Huang had served as a technical consultant to the United Nations Development Programme in China from 1988 till 1992.
 In that capacity, Dr. Huang organized and led several groups of American management experts visiting China and providing the state-owned industries with lectures, trainings, and consultations.
 Dr. Huang served as an Overseas Honorary Board Member of Shanghai International Friendship and Exchange Council, and Suzhou International Exchange Council.
 He was also an Academic Advisor to Zhejiang Research Institute of Modern Management in Hangzhou, China.
 In addition, Dr. Huang was the President of the American Chinese Management Educators Association.
 He has been a member of the Virginia Advisory Committee of the United States Commission on Civil Rights since 1996.
 Dr. Huang was the Acting Director of the Pamplin College's Center for Electronic Commerce at Virginia Tech.
 He was also the Founder and Faculty Advisor to the Virginia Tech Student Affiliate Chapter of the American Production and Inventory Control Society.

 Dr. Huang received the Ph.D. in Business Administration and M.A. in Economics from the Pennsylvania State University, and B.A. in Economics from the National Taiwan University.
 He is a Certified Fellow (CFPIM) of the American Production and Inventory Control Society and the recipient of the 1998 Alumni Award for Excellence in International Programs at Virginia Tech.
 Dr. Huang had also twice received Fulbright Fellowship that supported his research on global supply chain management (Portugal, 2003) and factory automation (Japan, 1987).
 Dr. Huang has taught MBA courses in several international business schools in Taiwan, China, Germany, and Portugal.
-He has also taught numerous short courses at AT&T's School of Business, Transportation Construction Management Institute, Virginia Manufacturing Association, American Electric Power Company, Roanoke Times and World Report, and China Productivity Center in Taiwan.
-Dr. Huang received the R. B. Pamplin College of Business Excellence in Teaching Award and the Holtzman Outstanding Educator Award.
-He is also the 2012 recipient of the Teaching Excellence Award of the HSBC Business School at Peking University.
+He has also taught numerous short courses at AT&T, American Electric Power Company, Bao Steel, Emerson, ABInBev, Novartis, AstraZeneca, Sanofi, Transportation Construction Management Institute, Virginia Manufacturing Association, Roanoke Times and World Report, and China Productivity Center in Taiwan.
+Dr. Huang received the Teaching Excellence Award in HSBC Business School at Peking University, the R. B. Pamplin College of Business Excellence in Teaching Award, and the Holtzman Outstanding Educator Award.

-Dr. Huang was a member of the Editorial Review Boards of the Journal of Operations Management, Production and Operations Management, and Southern Business & Economic Journal.
+Dr. Huang was a member of the Editorial Review Boards of the Journal of Operations Management, Production and Operations Management, Journal of Modern Project Management, and Southern Business & Economic Journal.
 He has published numerous articles in journals including Decision Sciences, IIE Transactions, IEEE Transactions on Engineering Management, International Journal of Production Research, Annals of Operations Research, Manufacturing Review, Industrial Engineering, Industrial Management, Production and Inventory Management, and others.
 His article on just-in-time production published in Decision Sciences was selected as the recipient of the Stanley T. Hardy Best Paper Award.
 Dr. Huang also translated Professor Yasuhiro Monden's Toyota Production System in Chinese, which was published by the China Productivity Center in Taipei.